taahaasrarahmed/late-delivery-classifier/README.md

 olist_geolocation_dataset.csv

 ### 4) Run
-Open the notebooks folder, run all cells in the pred_delivery notebook, ENJOY
+Open the notebooks folder & run all cells in the pred_delivery notebook.